brianpzaide/gamesite/README.md

 `make build`

-Thanks to [stuffbin](https://github.com/knadh/stuffbin) the above command produces just one single binary, with all the html files and images stuffed into it.
+The above command generates a single binary using [stuffbin](https://github.com/knadh/stuffbin), bundling all HTML files and images.

 #### To run

 `make run`

-The application listens on port 8080.
+The application listens on port ```8080```.

 #### Architecture
-This application consists of 3 components
+The application consists of 3 components

-* Web (REST and web socket handlers)
+* Web: Handles REST and WebSocket handlers.
-* Room (room is an in-memory data structure that stores the game and players.
-It manages the game's state, such as making the actual move, keeping track of which player to play, whether the game is draw, inprogress, who has won or lost the game)
+* Room: An in-memory data structure that manages game states, including making moves, tracking players, and determining game outcomes.
-* Hub (hub is responsible for managing the rooms (creating and destroying))
+* Hub: Responsible for managing rooms (creation and destruction).